Term Life Insurance Quotes

 Not only will you have to pass the medical underwriting requirement, but the insurance company will also want to verify that you are an acceptable risk when it comes to:

-- Your Age – Most carriers are okay issuing an insurance policy with a death benefit that is up to 40 times the annual income for applicants under age 40.
-Up to 25 times the annual income for applicants between 40 and 60, and up to 10 times the annual income for applicants between age 60 and 70.
+- Your Age – Most carriers are okay with issuing an insurance policy with a death benefit that is up to 40 times the annual income for applicants under age 40.
+Up to 25 times the annual income for applicants between 40 and 60, and up to 10 times the annual income for applicants between ages 60 and 70.

 - Existing Coverage – If you’ve justified your need for a million-dollar policy, the insurance company will want to know if you have other life insurance in force and whether you plan to keep that coverage.
 If you’re asking for a million-dollar death benefit but are already insured for $300,000 and planning to keep that policy, the insurer will likely make an offer for $700,000 in coverage.